nycmeshnet/docs/content/hardware/config.md

 ---
 ### <a name="sxtClient"></a>SXTsq Client

+**Hardware Setup**
+Plug POE adapter into power source.
+Connect POE+data port to SXT port with a patch cable.
+Connect data port to laptop ethernet port with another patch cable.
+(Note that a hardwired ethernet connection to your computer is required to configure!
+If your computer does not have an ethernet port you will need an ethernet port adapter.)

+**Network Setup**
 Set your computer to connect using DHCP ("automatic" on PC)
 Connect via ethernet and you will get an address like 192.168.88.xxx

 **Reset**
-press the reset button WHILE powering on the unit by plugging in the POE cable.
+Press the reset button WHILE powering on the unit by plugging in the POE cable.
 Once one of the LEDs begins to flash white/blue (about 5 seconds), release reset button while it's flashing.
 After one minute the device will be ready

 **Connect to GUI**